MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/share-model-driven-app.md

 Custom tables, or tables that are new to the environment, will not have any privileges associated with them, by default.
 The privileges for custom table must be explicitly specified before users can work with it.
 To do this, you can choose to do one of the following.

 - Copy an existing security role and edit the privileges accordingly.
-This is preferred to creating a security role from blank as there are a range of privileges that must be set to create a valid role that go beyond setting permissions on specific tables.
+Copying is preferred to creating a security role from blank as there are a range of privileges that must be set to create a valid role that goes beyond setting privileges on specific tables.
-- Create a new custom security role for the purpose of managing privileges for users of the app and configure this for all tables relevant to the role.
+- Create a new custom security role for the purpose of managing privileges for users of the app.
+Configure the new role for all tables in the app relevant for the user.
 - Update an existing predefined security role, such as **Basic User**, so that it includes privileges (to read, write, delete, and so on) on records based on the custom table.

 For more information about access and scope privileges, see [Security roles](/dynamics365/customer-engagement/admin/security-roles-privileges#security-roles).